Eglantinenf/TodoList-React.js-Tailwind/README.md

 **Note: This is a one-way operation.
 Once you eject, you can't go back!**

 If you're not satisfied with the build tool and configuration choices, you can eject at any time.
 This command will copy all the configuration files and dependencies (webpack, Babel, ESLint, etc.) into your project, giving you full control over them.
 However, it’s not recommended unless you need custom configuration.

-Deployment
-This project has been deployed using GitHub Pages.
-You can follow the deployment guide to learn how to deploy your own React apps to GitHub Pages.

-go
-Copy code